Latin American diaspora: Latin American diaspora in Europe

 Latin American migration to Europe is the diaspora of Latin Americans to the continent of Europe, dates back to their independence from Spain and Portugal.
 Latin Americans in Europe are a rapidly growing group consisting of immigrants from Argentina, Bolivia, Brazil, Chile, Colombia, Costa Rica, Cuba, Dominican Republic, Ecuador, El Salvador, Guatemala, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Puerto Rico, Uruguay and Venezuela.

-Over 3 million Latin Americans lived in Europe, mostly in Spain, which has around 3.1 million people residents and/or citizens born in the Americas as of 2020.
-They represent over 6% of the population of Spain, yet less than 1% of the total population of the European Union.
+Over 3 million Latin Americans lived in Europe, mostly in Spain, which has over 4.2 million people residents or citizens born in the Americas as of 2024.
+They represent over 8% of the population of Spain, yet less than 1% of the total population of the European Union.
 Portugal also has a sizable Brazilian population.

 Latin Americans migrate to the European Union for the following reasons: